These Creamy Roasted Red Pepper Zucchini Noodles are a big bowl of comfort food, but with loads of veggies!

 One of the benefits of building your dinner around veggies, is you don’t have to make a side dish to get in that veggie quota.
-So… on a regular weeknight you can simply whip up this luscious sauce in your blender, and add it to the pan with freshly sautéed zucchini noodles – in a matter of minutes you have ultimate comfort food!
+So… on a regular weeknight you can simply whip up this luscious sauce in just a few minutes.
+Then just add it to the pan with freshly sautéed zucchini noodles.
+In a matter of minutes you have ultimate comfort food!

 Tips for making this Creamy Roasted Red Pepper Zucchini Noodles:

-You don’t have to roast your own peppers to make this sauce – jarred ones work really well too but I wanted to give you my tips and tricks for doing it yourself!
+You don’t have to roast your own peppers to make this sauce.
+Jarred peppers work really well too.
+But I wanted to give you my tips and tricks for doing it yourself!

-Place the baking sheet in the oven with the peppers near the broiler, (a couple of inches away from the heating element).
+Place the baking sheet in the oven with the peppers near the broiler.
 When black spots appear, turn the peppers and continue to roast until all sides have been blackened.

-Remove the peppers from the oven and place them in a sealed glass container, (Pyrex is nice) or place them in a sealed Ziplock to cool down.
+Remove the peppers from the oven and place them in a sealed glass container.
+A Pyrex container works well, or place them in a sealed Ziplock to cool down.
 This step helps to loosen the pepper skins making them so much easier to peel.
 After the peppers have cooled for 15-20 minutes, peel and deseed them.

 My other favorite tip is to roast at least twice what you need, and freeze the extra for future goodness.
-I thinly sliced all my extra roasted peppers for a polenta pizza recipe I’m working on – roast once, eat numerous times!
-(And finally… here’s the pizza recipe I mentioned, Roasted Red Pepper Sausage Polenta Pizza)
+I thinly sliced all my extra roasted peppers for a polenta pizza recipe I’m working on.
+Roast once, eat numerous times!

 This recipe has been a long time favorite with the sauce being extra versatile!